 While there are plenty of guides and handbooks focusing on what to pack for a camping trip, there are just a few essential pieces of cooking equipment that will make your life a whole lot easier while preparing meals on a picnic table.

-- A good cooler: Of course, a cooler may become cumbersome if you are backpacking, but a solid, insulated cooler that has the capacity to keep ice and food cold for at least three days is worth the investment.
+- A good cooler.
+Of course, a cooler may become cumbersome if you are backpacking, but a solid, insulated cooler that has the capacity to keep ice and food cold for at least three days is worth the investment.

 - Chef's knife or other sharp knife.
 Be sure to pack your knives safely so you don't accidentally cut yourself.

-- A cast-iron skillet: While most of these meals can be cooked directly over a fire, a skillet is great for cooking bacon and eggs or warming up chili.
+- A cast-iron skillet.
+While most of these meals can be cooked directly over a fire, a skillet is great for cooking bacon and eggs or warming up chili.

 If you are doing a lot of the prep work at home (recommended!), consider also placing items that could get soggy or damaged in plastic bags to avoid any leaks from water that may accumulate in your cooler.